jlbrosnahan/Market-Basket-Analysis/README.md

 # Market-Basket-Analysis
 ## "Customers who purchased this product also viewed or purchased these products...."
-Sound earily familiar?
+Look familiar?
 This type of data science is called Market Basket Analysis, which requires a deep investigation of apriori product rules that can help lead to online cross-selling and recommender systems.
 Not only do I find product associations in this analysis, but I also translate findings to actionable insights for an online retailer, applicability of which is often lacking in other published market basket analyses and tutorials.
 * Please see Market-Basket-Analysis.md for full analysis, scroll down for full business insights
 * Also available on R Studio's RPubs at https://rpubs.com/brosnahj/MarketBasket
 * See 'Market Basket Report.pdf' for business insight report provided to company